 Dochu La, at 10,000ft, is one of the most scenic passes in Bhutan.
 On a clear day, Dochu La affords superb views of the Himalayan range to the north.
 In addition to the natural scenery, visitors to the Dochu La are drawn to the 108 Buddhist stupas (a place for meditation) built on a hill decorated by colorful prayer flags.
-In Bhutan's capital city of Thimphu, you will have an opportunity to explore more natural and cultural attractions.
-Visit a weaving shop and traditional papermaking workshop to witness students learning these respected crafts.
+In Bhutan's capital city of Thimphu, you will explore more natural and cultural attractions.
+Visit a weaving shop and traditional papermaking workshop to watch students learn these respected crafts.
 See the national mammal, the takin, protected in an extensive nature reserve on the edge of town or take an optional hike up to the Cheri Monastery.